HomeGlossary › Apricot

 The Full Story

-Apricot shares much of its chemical vocabulary with peach — both are Prunus species, both rely on gamma-lactones for their fruity-creamy character — but the olfactory effect is subtly different.
-Where peach is juicy, velvety, and intimate, apricot is drier, slightly more tart, and carries a distinctive kernel-bitter quality from its benzaldehyde content.
+Apricot shares much of its chemical vocabulary with peach — both are Prunus species, both rely on γ-lactones for their fruity-creamy character [A] — but the olfactory effect is subtly different.
+Where peach is juicy, velvety, and intimate, apricot is drier, slightly more tart, and carries a particular kernel-bitter quality from its benzaldehyde content.
+The kernels of apricot, like those of bitter almond and cherry, contain amygdalin, which hydrolyses on contact with water to give benzaldehyde — the canonical 'almond' molecule — and a small amount of hydrocyanic acid [B].
+This is the source of apricot's faintly bitter, slightly nutty undertone.

 Did You Know?